 We all know that we need to exercise our muscles to keep them toned and healthy.
-Unfortunately, when it comes to improving brain function we completely overlook the value of exercise.
-Brain power is not just innate; it can be improved with usage.
+Unfortunately, when it comes to improving cognitive abilities, we completely overlook the value of exercise.
+Brain power is not just innate; it can be enhanced with usage.

 As you age, the axons and dendrites decrease in number.
 Dendrite growth peaks even before adolescence.
 After puberty, the formation of neural connections slows down.
 Those that we use frequently become permanent, and those that are not used are lost.

-Brain function can be increased in the following ways:
+Brain and cognitive functioning can be increased in the following ways:

-- Doing puzzles, word and number games, and brain-teasers.
+- Doing puzzles, word and number games (I love Sudoku), and brain teasers.

 - Reading books that challenge you.